NCAR/ncar-python-tutorial/README.md

 - Cheyenne or Casper: `/glade/work/$USER/miniconda3`

 **NOTE**:
-In case the default `prefix` is not appropriate for you (due to limited storage), feel free to specify a different installation location such as a `project` workspace on a shared filesystem like GLADE or Hobart's filesystem.
+In case the default `prefix` is not appropriate for you (due to limited storage), feel free to specify a different miniconda install location.
+For instance, this install location may be a `project` workspace on a shared filesystem like GLADE or Hobart's filesystem.

 The `configure` script does the following: